Divorce Temporary Orders

 An injunction cannot be made arbitrarily by the court.
 It is compulsory that the mover must prove that there is an imminent threat of irreparable harm to him/her if the injunction is not made.

-Role of court in Divorce Temporary Order
+Role of the Court in Divorce Temporary Orders

 • A majority of courts direct the issue of the temporary orders to 'probation.'
 This is also known as family services